pnp/pnpcore/docs/index.md

 ## Supportability and SLA

-This library is open-source and community provided library with active community providing support for it.
-There is no SLA or direct support for this open-source component from Microsoft.
+This library is open-source and community provided component with active community providing support for it.
+This is not Microsoft provided component so there's no SLA or direct support for this open-source component from Microsoft.
 Please report any issues using the [issues list](https://github.com/pnp/pnpcore/issues).

 ## How can you help?